cpoohee/MLPluginTemplate/readme.md

 - realisation that for any useful effects to be used, training from scratch is not practical for this competition.
   - current machine is not capable to run experiments in time.
   - need to find pre-trained models, fine-tune and adapt to other potential useful plugins.
+- pre-trained models also suffer reconstruction artifacts.
+  - there is an issue of degrading audio from short sample blocks, any lower than 32768 samples. (nearly 0.68 sec)
+  - we should be able to oversample the audio, passing 32768 samples into the pre-trained model(trained in 48kHz), which represents a shorter blocktime (0.17 sec).

 # Brief description of Source code folder and scripts
 - download_data.py -> downloads dataset into data/raw, then pick the audio and place into data/interim
 - process_data.py -> use the audio from data/interim, process the audio into 1 sec blocks, cuts silences and place into data/processed